international payments

 The lack of transparency

 Once a payment is initiated, both the sender and recipient often have no means to track it in real time.
-This lack of visibility extends not only to the payment’s current status during transit but also to the foreign exchange fees associated with these transactions.
-Depending on the transaction type, these fees could end up impacting consumers’ finances.
+This lack of visibility extends not only to the payment status during transit but also to the foreign exchange fees associated with these transactions.
+Depending on the international transaction type, these fees could end up impacting consumers’ finances.

 A study by payment company Wise looked at money transfers in 25 European banks.
-They found that 92% of these banks aren’t fully transparent about their currency conversion fees.
+They found that 92% of these banking institutions aren’t fully transparent about their currency conversion fees.

 Fraud and security threats

-International transactions involve the exchange of sensitive financial data, leaving them exposed to potential cyber threats and fraudulent activities such as identity theft and payment scams.
+International transactions involve the exchange of sensitive financial and payment data, leaving them exposed to potential cyber threats and fraudulent activities such as identity theft and payment scams.

 Sadly, cross-border payments often face big security problems.
 In 2016, Bangladesh’s central bank lost $81 million in a theft, showing how serious the issue can be.